skubalj/goup/README.md

 | yansi       | Sergio Benitez                            | MIT or Apache-2.0 |

 And a special thanks is due to the rustup team for inspiration!

+## License

+This project is licensed under the Mozilla Public License V2.

+Joseph Skubal 2022-2023